System Security Plan

 A system security plan (SSP) is a formal document that provides an overview of an organization’s security requirements for a system and the existing or planned security measures for meeting those requirements.
 It describes the system and identifies the security controls and their implementation.

-For legal protection, a system security plan also facilitates the organization’s contractual requirements and adherence to relevant compliance standards, such as the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 (Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations) and the US Department of Defense’s (DoD) Cybersecurity Maturity Model Certification (CMMC).
+For legal protection, a system security plan also facilitates the organization’s contractual requirements and adherence to relevant compliance For legal protection, a system security plan also facilitates the organization’s contractual requirements and adherence to relevant compliance standards, such as the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 Rev. 2 (Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations) and the US Department of Defense’s (DoD) Cybersecurity Maturity Model Certification (CMMC).

 What Is the NIST SP 800-171 System Security Plan?

 Since November 2016, the system security plan has been part of the NIST SP 800-171 security requirement set forth by the Defense Federal Acquisition Regulation Supplement (DFARS).
-The DoD’s latest update to CMMC 2.0 also mandates it.
+The DoD’s latest update to CMMC also mandates the SSP.

 Defense contractors must implement NIST SP 800-171 to demonstrate their provision of adequate security to protect the covered defense information included in their defense contracts, as required by DFARS clause 252.204-7012.
-If a manufacturer is part of a DoD, General Services Administration (GSA), NASA, or other federal or state agencies’ supply chain, NIST SP 800-171 implementation is required.
-According to the CUI SSP cybersecurity template distributed by the NIST, these companies’ chief information officer (CIO) and systems security officers are responsible for the system security plan.
+If a manufacturer is part of a DoD, General Services Administration (GSA), NASA, or other Federal or state agencies’ supply chain, NIST SP 800-171 implementation is required.
+According to the CUI SSP cybersecurity template distributed by the NIST, an organization’s chief information officer (CIO) and systems security officers are responsible for the system security plan.

 At a Glance: Who Must Follow a NIST SP 800-171 System Security Plan -Contractors for the U.S. Department of Defense -Any organization that provides financial services to the U.S. Department of Defense -Consulting firms and consultants who work with federal contracts -Manufacturing companies that furnish products and goods to the government |

-NIST SP 800-171 includes the following control families to organize system security plan requirements for controlled unclassified information.
+NIST SP 800-171 Rev. 2 includes the following control families to organize system security plan requirements for controlled unclassified information (CUI).
 The control families are based on core security functions.
-Work on a new version of NIST SP 800-171 is expected to include several new controls, including Planning, System and Service Acquisition, and Supply Chain Risk Management.
+Over time, it is likely that NIST SP 800-171 will continue to be updated, to incorporate new security controls as cyber-threats evolve.

 Awareness and training | Educate and train staff on adequate CUI handling. |